pavantestuser/CourtReserve/replit.md

-# Sports Facility Management System
+# Sports Facility Booking & Tracking App

 ## Overview

-This is a full-stack sports facility management system built with a React frontend and Express.js backend.
-The application allows users to book sports courts, track their sports activities, and provides administrative functionality for managing facilities.
-It uses a PostgreSQL database with Drizzle ORM for data management.
+This is a comprehensive sports facility booking and tracking system built with React frontend and Express.js backend.
+The application supports multi-institution management with role-based access control for colleges, schools, and sports arenas.
+Features include advanced booking logic with capacity management, group restrictions, sports tracking analytics, and mobile-responsive design optimized for institutional use.

 ## User Preferences